-A new generation of threats is attacking your endpoints and servers—you need to arm your endpoints.
+A new generation of threats is attacking your endpoints and servers—you need to a modern defense.

 Today’s attackers are after the data and intellectual property on your endpoints and servers.
 If you’re only relying on traditional endpoint security, such as antivirus, or network security, you’re putting your organization at risk.
 AV doesn’t see or stop targeted attacks, nor does it help you respond to an incident.
 And if an attack bypasses your network security, your endpoints will be compromised.